Party like it’s 2016: inside Wednesday’s Cubs clubhouse celebration

 Ben Zobrist, 36 and a veteran’s veteran of clubhouse celebrations, said, “This doesn’t get old.”

-It was a first for Jose Quintana, who came to the Cubs from the White Sox in mid-July and has proven himself to be one of their most reliable starting pitchers.
+It was a first for Jose Quintana, who came to the Cubs from the White Sox in mid-July and has proved himself to be one of their most reliable starting pitchers.
 Quintana is about to get his first whiff of playoff baseball.
 Late Wednesday night, the goggled lefty reeked of jubilation, possibly because Pedro Strop, Hector Rondon and Willson Contreras were soaking him with the good stuff.

 “This is so fun,” Quintana said, beaming.
 “We’re actually going [to the playoffs].”